dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

 }
 ```

-it is simple code that uses the namespace System.Collection.Generic, after writing this code you will end up with a empty Linked List, so you will need to use methods to make better use of this concept.
+it is simple code that uses the namespace System.Collection.Generic, after writing this code you will end up with an empty Linked List, so you will need to use methods to make better use of this concept.
-## methods of adding elements to the list
+## Methods of adding elements to the list
 AddFirst: This method is used to add a new node or value at the start of the LinkedList.
 AddLast: This method is used to add a new node or value at the end of the LinkedList.
 AddAfter: This method is used to add a new node or value after an existing node in the LinkedList,
 AddBefore: This method is used to add a new node or value before an existing node in the LinkedList.
-code exemple:
+code example:
 ```csharp
 using System;
 using System.Collections.Generic;